btjones-me/lightfm-recsys/README.md

 To complete the task, make a Pull Request to this repository.

-*A hybrid reccomendation system is one that uses both collaborative filtering and content filtering.
+*A hybrid recommendation system is one that uses both collaborative filtering and content filtering.
 It is worth getting familiar with these terms.

 You may find the documentation and these guides helpful: